-Spaghetti alla puttanesca are a traditional Neapolitan dish, famous for its bold, Mediterranean flavor.
-With tomato, olives and capers, it captures the scents of southern Italy in a simple yet characterful sauce.
+Spaghetti alla puttanesca is a traditional dish from Neapolitan cuisine, famous for its strong Mediterranean flavor.
+With tomato, olives, and capers, it encapsulates the aromas of Southern Italy in a simple yet rich sauce.

-In a frying pan warm the extra virgin olive oil with the garlic; add a pinch of chili if desired and the anchovy fillets.
+In a pan, heat the extra virgin olive oil with the garlic; add a pinch of chili pepper if desired and the anchovy fillets.

-Add the well-rinsed capers and the pitted black olives, and let them infuse for a few minutes.
+Add the well-rinsed capers and pitted black olives, and let cook for a few minutes.

-Add the tomato passata (or crushed peeled tomatoes) and cook the sauce for about 10-15 minutes, adjusting the salt.
+Add the tomato passata (or the crushed peeled tomatoes) and cook the sauce for about 10-15 minutes, adjusting with salt.

-Drain the pasta, reserving some of the cooking water; transfer the spaghetti to the pan with the sauce and, if necessary, add a ladle of the cooking water to combine.
+Drain the pasta, reserving a bit of cooking water; transfer the spaghetti to the pan with the sauce and, if necessary, add a ladle of cooking water to combine.

-Stir carefully so the pasta absorbs the sauce well and finish with a sprinkle of parsley.
+Stir carefully so that the pasta absorbs the dressing well and finish with a sprinkle of parsley.

-Serve the spaghetti immediately while hot, garnishing with fresh basil and grated Parmesan if desired.
+Serve the spaghetti hot, garnishing with fresh basil and grated Parmesan cheese, if desired.

 Pot